 What is spaying and and what is neutering?

 A spay is a surgical procedure where a veterinary surgeon removes the reproductive organs of a female dog or cat so that she cannot become pregnant, and a neuter is the surgical removal of a male animal’s testicles so that he cannot impregnate a female.
 The decision to spay or neuter your dog or cat is an important decision, and unless you intend to breed your pet, there are many reasons why spay and neuter are recommended.
 Several reasons are listed below.
+If you have any questions, call the Animal Medical Center of Chandler at (480) 339-0406.

 A reduced urge to roam